John W. Creighton Jr.

-John W. Creighton Jr. (September 1, 1932 - January 29, 2020) was an American executive who served for nine years, from 1988 to 1997, as president and chief executive officer of Weyerhaeuser, a $7 billion, publicly traded timber company.
+John Watson Creighton Jr. (September 1, 1932 – January 29, 2020) was an American executive who served for nine years, from 1988 to 1997, as president and chief executive officer of Weyerhaeuser, a $7 billion, publicly traded timber company.
 In addition to Weyerhaeuser, he also served in senior management and executive positions with United Airlines, the University of Puget Sound, the U.S. Department of the Army, and the Boy Scouts of America.

-Education
+Early life and education

-Creighton earned a B.S. from Ohio State University in 1954, a LLB from Ohio State in 1957, and an MBA from the Miami Herbert Business School at the University of Miami.
+Creighton was born September 1, 1932, in Pittsburgh, Pennsylvania.
+He earned a B.S. from Ohio State University in 1954, a LLB from Ohio State in 1957, and an MBA from the School of Business at the University of Miami.
 Creighton was also a certified public accountant.

 Career

 Creighton served as president and chief executive officer of Weyerhaeuser Company from 1988 through 1997.
 He was the first chair of Weyerhaeuser who was not a member of the Weyerhaeuser family.
 He also served as chairman and chief executive officer of UAL Corporation, the parent company of United Airlines.